-‘Now that we live in a very rural area near Harlech in North Wales, we thought we’d make the most of the glorious weather we’ve been having and head out for a long walk…’
+‘Now that we live in a very rural area near Harlech in North Wales, we thought we’d make the most of the glorious weather and head out for a long walk…’

 OK, so the weather lasted about 3 days, but that’s longer than the average Scottish summer.
 We’d been flirting with the idea (definitely just the ‘idea’) of climbing Snowdon at some point.
 However, we both figured we’d need some training in Harlech before we attempted it.

 We pinched an OS map from one of LT’s colleagues and we poured over potential routes.
 I say ‘we’, but I really mean Les.
 Maps are not my friends.
 I have absolutely no idea how to use them, or how to follow them.
 Therefore, I sloped off for a cup of tea and left him to it.

 We now reside in Harlech, within the confines of Snowdonia National Park, I see finger posts for walking everywhere I go.
 I knew there were many roads we could take and was happy when LT spotted a path from our home.
 The path in question lead to Llyn Cwm Bychan (Llyn is Welsh for Lake…I think).
 He told me it was a 6-mile walk and so off we trotted.

 I was feeling quite enthusiastic about the whole thing, tbh.
 Particularly when we realised the route would take us off the beaten path and away from the coastline we’ve become accustomed to.

 We first headed into the centre of Harlech, which is up a hill of Ben Nevis proportions*.
 It was only after arriving into town, flushed and sweaty, we realised the path we’d chosen just kept on climbing.
 I told myself it would probably level off soon and we carried on.
 Boy, was I wrong.